oracle/rwloadsim/doc/INSTALL.md

 # Installation and creation of repository

-Binaries are distributed in files name like rwloadsim-bin-2.2.5.tgz.
+Complete binaries are distributed in files name like rwloadsim-linux-x86_64-bin-2.3.0.tgz.
 They contain the following directories:

 |Directory|Contents|